 Pretty spooky, eh?
 I think that can be said of everyone.
 It really should have been “Our graves hide all, save deeds.”
 I only wish I’d thought of that sooner.
 The essence of a six-word story is the ability to make the reader imagine all the implications, whether they be back-story, epilogue, lateral meaning, or something totally different.
 In this case it’s more lateral.
 What exactly does it mean?
 That the deeds we do in our lifetimes survive after our death.
 Your kindness will be remembered, your financial decisions will reward or burden your heirs, your stewardship of the earth will be seen generations later.
 All of that meaning– that is to say, all those ramifications– is never stated in the story.
 A whole paragraph can be extrapolated from six little one-syllable words.
 Perhaps even more!
 What did I mean by “His grave hid all?”
 Did it hide his crimes, his stature, his physical shape?
 When you are in the grave you are neither white nor black, tall nor short.
 You are only your living deeds.
 You are your patience, you are your greed, you are the love of your relatives.
 But enough of that, let’s see some of the others!

-I’m six words less toward death. -Reid Hardaway
+I’m six words fewer toward death. -Reid Hardaway

 The finger in the middle rises. -Joanne Mallari

 After climax, she recalled he’s married. -Junshu Li

 From the forest: Echoes.
 Whimpers.
 Silence… -Jake Flatto

 A missing child regrets leaving angrily. -Marlo Zemartis

 He saw the velociraptor too late. -Claire Jadulang

 Time slipped under his soles, whispering. -Larry Davies

 Carved on bridge: John didn’t jump. -Rachel Waymel